mceq-project/MCEq/docs/advanced.rst

 :mod:`MCEq.particlemanager` -- Particle manager
 ...............................................

-The :class:`ParticleManager` handles the bookkeeping of :class:`MCEqParticle` objects.
+The :class:`MCEq.particlemanager.ParticleManager` handles the bookkeeping of :class:`MCEq.particlemanager.MCEqParticle`.
 It feeds the data from data management classes from :mod:`MCEq.data` into the corresponding variables and validates certain relations.
+Each particle object knows the its own properties and what the particle can do interact/decay and in what.
+There is usually no need to directly access any of the classes in :mod:`MCEq.data`.

 .. automodule:: MCEq.particlemanager
    :members: